alexismgjackson-github/nanamis/README.md

 ## FUTURE UPDATES

-- Maybe make ordering more granular(?)
+- Add more specificity to the ordering process
 - UI re-design